laelbarlow/typhaon/README.md

 # Typhaon: A workflow for phylogentic analysis of protein families

-## Objectives
+## Objective

-As a starting point for further investigation, perform phylogenetic analysis of one or more sets of predicted peptide sequences for homologous genes (that is, genes that all encode at least one shared homologous protein domain) using both Maximum Likelihood (ML) and Bayesian Inference (BI) methods, and generate a phylograms in PDF format with a combination of branch ML and BI support values.
+Perform phylogenetic analysis of one or more sets of predicted peptide sequences for homologous genes using both Maximum Likelihood (ML) and Bayesian Inference (BI) methods, and generate a phylograms in PDF format with a combination of branch ML and BI support values.

 ## Rationale